gobitfly/beaconchain/v2/frontend/components/bc/searchbar/readme.md

   :width-mediaquery-threshold="600"
 ```
 makes MiddleEllipsis aware that changes in the layout of the page happen when the width of the window/screen width passes through 600px.

+Children do not need this props, only parents and stand-alone components.